Chris Glein Game Design and Life

 At times you may need to draw a chip when there are no chips remaining in the bag.
 When this happens, return all chips from the play area except the ones already drawn for this test to the bag.
 Then proceed drawing.

-At this time you may activate any number of skills one at a time to modify the chip results.
-These could involve flipping chips (to change which modifier value is showing), drawing additional chips, adding numeric modifiers, or any number of effects.
+At this time you may use any number of ready skills one at a time to modify the chip results.
+Skill effects could involve flipping chips (to change which modifier value is showing), drawing additional chips, adding numeric modifiers, or any number of effects.

 5. CALCULATE RESULT